 Timmy

 Timmy was a feral kitten who started showing up in Spring 2023.
 We started leaving food for him and talking to him when he was within earshot.
 He slowly started coming closer, and one day he decided he wanted to join our farm family.
-He has adjusted to indoor/outdoor life, and loves everyone!
+He was initially indoor/outdoor, however we moved him fully indoors in 2024 when another cat began running him off.
+In 2025, he was diagnosed with hypertrophic cardiomyopathy as well as FIV.
+He is currently doing well and has no symptoms.

 Simone was living in the middle of town on a busy road for 6 months.
 The staff of a restaurant were watching over her, and once they realized some construction was going to take place they became worried about her safety.
 We negotiated with them to attempt to trap her, and it took 5 separate attempts!
-We’re so glad she is safe, and she’s learning to trust humans.
+Once her quarantine was over and we integrated her with our other girls, she wasted no time in becoming top hen.
+She’s a tiny thing (just over one pound!) but she has a strong, commanding presence.

 Indie